Home/Meats/Escargot

 !Individuals with shellfish allergies should avoid escargot as they may trigger allergic reactions.

-!Improperly cooked snails can carry parasites, so they should be sourced from reputable suppliers.
+!Improperly cooked snails can carry parasites, so it's essential to ensure they are sourced from reputable suppliers.

 How to Prepare & Consume

-Best enjoyed cooked with garlic butter and herbs.
-Ensure they are thoroughly cleaned and cooked to eliminate any potential parasites.
+Escargot is best prepared by baking in garlic butter and herbs, which enhances their flavor.
+Ensure they are thoroughly cooked to eliminate any potential parasites.

 Smart Selection & Storage